Utilities regulators are looking to the future – and they have high expectations for companies operating in the sector.

 Wherever possible, utility firms should work with their suppliers to rationalise the products and tools they use.
 It’s not unknown for several engineers working across various sites to have a number of different brands of power drill or spanner sets, which are at different price points but do exactly the same job.

-"Utility firms should work with suppliers to rationalise the products and tools they use"Chris Cruise, Industry Sector Manager, RS Components
+"Utility firms should work with suppliers to rationalise the products and tools they use"Damian Wynne, Industry Sector Manager, RS Components

-These points, and others, are also explored in depth in the Indirect Procurement Report 2018 - Drivers of Change whitepaper, jointly produced by RS Components and the Chartered Institute of Procurement & Supply (CIPS).
+The challenges of managing this Indirect category are also explored in depth in the 2020 Indirect Procurement Report - Evolution of MRO, jointly produced by RS Components and the Chartered Institute of Procurement & Supply (CIPS).